sebanalysis/sebanalysis.github.io/_posts/2022-07-03-normalised-unicode-strings.md

 categories: code
 tags:
 ---
-Due to inconsistent use of combining characters, and alternate ways of  writing the same letter, Unicode developed ways of [normalising characters](https://en.wikipedia.org/wiki/Unicode_equivalence#Normalization), for comparison and consistency.
+Due to inconsistent use of combining characters, and alternate ways of  writing the same letter, Unicode developed ways of [normalising characters](https://en.wikipedia.org/wiki/Unicode_equivalence#Normalization), before comparing strings.
+You could compare the strings without normalising them, but you might not care about certain differences in characters.
+Such as whether someone used a Å or a visually identical, but different: Å.

-Unicode defines 2 [normalisation vectors](https://youtu.be/_mZBa3sqTrI?t=2081) for Unicode characters.
-Defined as follows:
+Unicode defines 2 yes-no [normalisation options](https://youtu.be/_mZBa3sqTrI?t=2081) for Unicode characters.
+Which results in 4 different possible combination options which are called: `NFC`, `NFD`, `NFKC`, `NFKD`.
+The options are Defined as follows:

-1. Composition `…C` (can be done with un-canonsied characters) :
+1. Composition (can be done with un-canonsied characters) :
-    1. Compose: squash down into smallest number of code points.
+    1. Compose `…C` : squash down into smallest number of code points.
 I.e. , `a` + `U+0300`' `◌̀` ('[Combining Grave Accent](https://en.wikipedia.org/wiki/%CC%80)') +  is replaced by `à`.
-    2. Decompose: stretch out into longest number of code-points, all the accents get spun out into combining characters, i.e. `à` is replaced by  `a` + `◌̀`.
+    2. Decompose `…D`: stretch out into longest number of code-points, all the accents get spun out into combining characters, i.e. `à` is replaced by  `a` + `◌̀`.

-2. Canon `…D` (always done in conjunction with either a full composed or fully decomposed string):
+2. Canon  (always done in conjunction with either a full composed or fully decomposed string):
     1. Canonise `…K…`: Convert the code-point into the "canonical version" of the character.
 I.e. `²` becomes `2`.
     2. Leave un-canonised `…`:  Leave the character as-is